AlecBenzer/alecbenzer.github.com/_posts/2020-05-26-valuing-startup-equity.md

 layout: post
 ...

-The standard answer is "value it at \\$0".
+The standard answer is that you should value startup equity at \\$0.

-This is dumb and obviously wrong. *No one* values their startup equity at \\$0.
+This is dumb and obviously wrong.
+*No one* values their startup equity at \\$0.
 Here's how to check: ask someone if they'll give you their startup equity in exchange for \\$0.
 If they won't, they value their equity at more than \\$0.

 Maybe ask them if they'll give it up for \\$1?
 They still won't, so they must value it at more than \\$1. \\$1,000?
 For most people, still no. \\$1,000,000?
 For a lot of people, yes.